gbv/login-server/README.md

 ## Contribute
 PRs accepted.

 - Please use the `dev` branch as a basis.
-Changes from `dev` will be merged into `master` only for new releases.
+Changes from `dev` will be merged into `main` only for new releases.
 - Please run the tests before committing.
 - Please do not skip the pre-commit hook when committing your changes.
 - If editing the README, please conform to the [standard-readme](https://github.com/RichardLitt/standard-readme) specification.